telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/modify-event-styling-on-databound.md

 # Modify Event Styling on databound

-The example below demonstrates how to use the `databound` event to modify the event styling int he Kendo UI Scheduler widget.
+The example below demonstrates how to use the `databound` event to modify the event styling in the Kendo UI Scheduler widget.

 ###### Example